 The 6U division will have teams formed by a process of coach selection, friend requests and neighborhood separation.
 Girls will be grouped by area and requests as best as possible with ages and experience also taken into consideration.
 The grouping is done under the direction of the Player Rep. and 6U commissioner with the aid of the coaches.

-The 8, 10, 12, 14 and 16 & under division teams will be formed by draft process.
+The 8, 10, 12, 14 and HS & under division teams will be formed by draft process.
 The Player Rep. and the division Commissioners are responsible for the administration of the draft.
 Only the President, Player Rep., division Commissioners, and the head coaches (or coach’s representative) will attend the draft.
 No exceptions!

 During the draft, coaches are not permitted to communicate with anyone outside the room regarding the draft process (i.e. no use of electronic devices to communicate with assistant coaches, players or parents of players).